-FAMU previously completed the "Water & Sewer Analysis" in conjunction with the City of Tallahassee.
+FAMU previously completed the Potable Water System Analysis and a Sanitary Sewer Collection and Disposal System Analysis in conjunction with the City of Tallahassee.
 The University will continue to coordinate with the City of Tallahassee to evaluate the findings in conjunction with the Master Plan Update including, but not limited to, video inspection findings, inflow/infiltration findings, identifying deficiencies and corrective actions by the appropriate agency.